toa-io/toa/extensions/exposition/documentation/identity.md

 > Except for its own [management resources](#persistent-credentials).

-If the provided credentials are not valid or not associated with an identity, then Authentication interrupts request processing and responds with an authentication error.
+If the provided credentials are not valid or not associated with an Identity, then Authentication interrupts request processing and responds with an authentication error.

 ### Basic scheme